aceline0/ECS-171---Group-Project/README.md

 Secondly, kde-plots were used to determine how well each feature distinguished fraud and non-fraud.
 Furthermore, a correlation matrix was used to find the correlation between variables, and thereupon deciding to drop features not contributing to the prediction.
 * **Train Set, Test Set**\
 Lastly, the dependent value's frequency is investigated, to decipher if over/undersampling would be needed before training a model.
+The preprocessing was added to a seperate file as running the data exploration in the beginning of working on a new model inefficient.

 ### Models